 You want your house to show light and bright.
 Also, be sure all the light bulbs are working.
 Sometimes people unscrew a few bulbs in a room so the room isn’t too bright.
 All light bulbs are in the fixtures should be working!
 Use the highest bulb allowable by that particular light socket.
 Additionally, when buyers see a light that doesn’t work, they immediately think the fixture is broken, when it is actually a burnt-out bulb.
 Take the doubt out, replace the bulb!
 Be sure the light fixture and ceiling fans are spotlessly cleaned!

 #8 Do I Need a Security System?

 Consider buying an inexpensive home security system.
 There are many phone-based systems on the market today.
 Additionally, you may have heard of the RING doorbell.
 This shows you who is at your front door and elsewhere in the house.
 A security system can alert you to lights left on or doors unlocked.
 This is helpful should you detect the activity you weren’t expecting.
 For sellers out of town, this is helpful to manage your vacant house.

 #9 Should I Alert Neighbors the House is Vacant?

 Be sure to alert your neighbors the house will be vacant.

 Ask them to notify you should they see anything unusual.
 There are times when a vacant property has been taken over by squatters.
+You also want them to let you know should the sprinkler spring a leak.
 Also, the last thing you want is for your For Sale sign to be removed and someone moving in.
 Your neighbors can help you avoid this.

 Professional stagers can provide several levels of property staging.
 This could include light staging with such items as a few chairs, pillows, plants, and wall hangings.
 Staggers do not need to stage every single room.
 Also, we do find that bathrooms and kitchens are key to staging.
 Colorful pieces accenting a home warms up the home for the buyer.

-#11 Consider Virtual Staging to Sell a Vacant House
+#11 Should I Consider Virtual Staging to Sell a Vacant House?